What Does it Take to Be a Tool Grinder, Filer, or Sharpener?

 - Compute numbers, widths, and angles of cutting tools, micrometers, scales, and gauges, and adjust tools to produce specified cuts.

-Qualities of a Tool Grinder, Filer, or Sharpener
+Skills Needed to be a Tool Grinder, Filer, or Sharpener

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.